hatcatpat/patpat/README.md

 StageLimiter.activate; // if you have the BatLib quark installed (highly recommended), then you can use this limiter to keep everything at a nice volume

+// Manual stuff (the below code is automatically ran when you use the Python script)
 // SETTING PARAMETERS
 p.addPlayer("alfred") // you can manually add a player to p, however this is optional as trying to set a parameter of a non-existant player will automatically add one.
 Moreover, the Python code should specify the players as well (see below).